Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 # My Body
 Live website: https://chasakara.github.io/MLS2-My-Body-project/.

 Github Repo: https://github.com/chasakara/MLS2-My-Body-project.git

 # Description
 It is a website were the user enters his weight, height, weist and neck in the inputs field and they are calculated to give a ratio value of body mass index fat index.
 The body mass index will show the user if they are underweight,normal, overweight or obese and then they will be given healthy tips on how to stay healthy.
 They is also a quiz game were a user will  have to answer questions relation to human body and when they finish answering it they will be shown how many answers they got correct

 #### Goal
+To let users be aware of their healthy and know simple healthy tips to do about the healthy and what other diaseas are associated with it

 #### Features
+Landing page
+Play quiz page
+Mobile responsiveness

 #### Futures features